metaDAOproject/futarchy/docs/futarchy/drawbacks.md

 Futarchy is good for big decisions like whether to fire the CEO, but not as good for smaller decisions like whether to fire a division leader because those actions are usually too inconsequential to reflect in the share price.

 A solution to this problem is described in MetaDAO's whitepaper.

-### Multisig
-MetaDAO currently relies on multisig members to authorize transactions.
-When a proposal passes, it often requires funds to be transferred through the multisig.
-In the future, we aim to eliminate the multisig as an intermediary, transferring full control to an autocrat and formalized, verified proposals implemented as smart contracts. [https://lextek.eth.limo/](https://lextek.eth.limo/) and [https://www.metalex.tech/](https://www.metalex.tech/) are making progress in this area.